Metropolitan Thames Valley (MTVH) is the trading name for Thames Valley Housing (TVH) and Metropolitan Housing Trust (MHT).

 2.6 All staff have a duty to respect confidentiality of personal information held by MTVH.
 In meeting this duty staff are expected to exercise judgment and common sense.

 2.7 MTVH has nominated a member of staff to act as MTVH Data Protection Officer (DPO).
-The DPO for the MTVH Group is the Head of Governance & Compliance.
-All enquiries regarding data protection must be passed to the DPO at dataprotection@mtvh.co.uk.
+All enquiries regarding data protection must be passed to the Data Protection team at dataprotection@mtvh.co.uk.

 2.8 The GDPR is enforced by the Information Commissioners Office which has extensive powers under the GDPR to take action against organisations which breach data protection law.
 This includes substantial fines as well as other regulatory action such as enforcement notices.